 - Examples of successful queries.

-- If you’re looking for someone to review your book (and share it with their audience), check out my new project, The Book Review Directory.
-It’s a growing list of book review bloggers who are open to indie and traditional books
+- If you’re looking for someone to review your book (and share it with their audience), check out my project, The Book Review Directory.
+It’s a growing list of book review bloggers who are open to indie and traditional books.

 - Mail Chimp is a free service to create a newletter list to spread the word about your newly published books.